Eddy Piñeiro: 2022 season

 On August 31, 2022, Piñeiro signed with the Carolina Panthers following an injury to Zane Gonzalez.

-In Week 8, Piñeiro missed two potential game-winning kicks against the Atlanta Falcons.
-In Week 14, Piñeiro had 12 points on three field goals and three extra points in a 30-24 win over the Seahawks, earning NFC Special Teams Player of the Week.
+During Week 8 against the Atlanta Falcons, Piñeiro missed two potential game-winning kicks in the 37–34 overtime road loss.
+During a Week 14 30–24 road victory over the Seattle Seahawks, he had 12 points on three field goals and three extra points.
+Piñeiro was named NFC Special Teams Player of the Week for his performance.